 Apart from a quest to better understand the factors that can improve our quality of life, more recently I have begun to explore the potential of using perceived well-being as a framework to help us better understand social and economic behaviour.
 This ranges from Brexit and labour market hysteresis to farmers reluctance to adopt certain efficiency-enhancing farm practices.

-After my PhD, I worked as an agricultural economist for a semi-state authority in the agri-food sector for a number of years and still maintain an active research programme in the environmental and agricultural sector, particularly surrounding farmer behaviour.
-My previous research in this area has illustrated the importance of considering non-monetary drivers such as non-pecuniary benefits, productivist attitudes and risk aversion when seeking to understand and predict farmers’ behaviour (e.g. when faced with new farm practices or policy changes).
-Following on from this work, I am currently a Co-I on an ambitious interdisciplinary project, I Know Food, funded by the Global Food Security Programme.
-Along with my collaborator on this work (Neel Ocean), we have conducted a number of randomised survey experiments with farmers looking at, among other things, the application of key insights from social psychology and behavioural economics in encouraging (nudging) conservation farm practices and technology uptake.
+After my PhD, I worked as an agricultural economist for a semi-state authority in the agri-food sector for a number of years and still maintain an active research programme in the environmental and agricultural sector, particularly surrounding farmer behaviour and environmental preferences.
+My previous research relating to farmer behaviour has illustrated the importance of considering non-monetary drivers such as non-pecuniary benefits, productivist attitudes and risk aversion when seeking to understand and predict farmers’ behaviour, particularly behaviour that seems financially irrational (e.g. when faced with new efficiency enhancing technologies or policy changes).
+Following on from this work, I have recently become interested in applying the insights from social psychology and behavioural economics in encouraging (nudging) conservation farm practices and technology uptake.
 A good overall illustration of some of this work can be obtained here.

 Finally, I have worked on (and continue to do so to varying degrees) a number of issues in the environmental and resource economics domain.
-This work is varied and involves among other things the effect of weather on crime, the valuation of environmental goods and services, environmental attitudes and the determinants of pro-environmental behaviour.
+This work is varied and involves among other things the effect of weather on crime, the valuation of environmental goods and services, environmental attitudes and the impact of environmental policies such as Emission Trading Schemes for firm behaviours.
 While I principally use quantitative methods, I also dabble with qualitative research methods on various projects mostly in the environmental/agricultural sector and generally led by talented postgraduate students.